5 Types of Software Testing Models in 2025

 Disadvantages

 In the Agile model, requirements and solutions evolve through collaboration between various cross-functional teams.
 It is also known as an iterative and incremental model.
-The agile software testing model focus on process adaptability and customer satisfaction by rapid delivery of working software product and by breaking the product into small incremental builds.
+The agile software testing model focuses on process adaptability and customer satisfaction by rapidly delivering a working software product and breaking the product into small incremental builds.

 Advantages